Praneeth Tota · Independent Researcher · v1.0.0

 Part 1 — Existence and uniqueness.
 The fixed point satisfies $C^* = (1-\alpha)C^* + \alpha\tilde{s}^*$, giving $\alpha C^* = \alpha\tilde{s}^*$, hence $C^* = \tilde{s}^* = \bar{s}(1-\lambda\mu(f))$.
 This is unique since the equation is linear in $C^*$.

-$$e_{t+1} = (1-\alpha)\,e_t + \alpha(\tilde{s}_t - \tilde{s}^*)$$
+$$e_{t+1} = (1-\alpha)\,e_t + \alpha\,\eta_t, \qquad \eta_t = \tilde{s}_t - \tilde{s}^*$$

-Iterating from $t=0$ with $e_0 = C_0 - C^*$ deterministic:
+with $e_0 = C_0 - C^*$ deterministic — so the bias decays geometrically.

-The half-life of the mean error is $t_{1/2} = \log(1/2)/\log(1-\alpha)$.
+The half-life of the transient is $t_{1/2} = \log(1/2)/\log(1-\alpha)$.
 For $\alpha = 0.2$: $t_{1/2} = \log(0.5)/\log(0.8) = 3.11$, so $\lceil t_{1/2} \rceil = 3$ interactions.

 Part 3 — Monotonicity. $\partial C^*/\partial\bar{s} = (1 - \lambda\mu(f))$.
 Since $\lambda \in [0,1]$ and $\mu(f) \geq 1$ but $\lambda\mu(f) < 1$ for any non-degenerate field (confidence cannot be driven to zero by a single contradiction), this derivative is strictly positive.